by Debra Wood, RN

 Seek medical care in these situations:

-Regardless of the severity of the bite, see a doctor if you have a chronic medical condition such as:
+Regardless of the severity of the bite, see a doctor if you have any of the following:

 Your doctor can clean the wound, washing the tissue with large amounts of fluid.
 Debris and dead tissue can be removed.
 The wound may or may not be closed with stitches.
 It often is kept open to decrease the risk of infection.
 After 24 hours, the doctor may use adhesive strips to bring the edges of the wound closer together.
 Antibiotics may be ordered and a tetanus shot may be given.